pantheon-systems/documentation/source/content/guides/accessibility/04-best-practices.md

 editpath: accessibility/04-best-practices.md
 ---

-This section provides an overview of the tools and techniques to improve your website's accessibility.
+This section provides an overview of accessibility best practices.

 ## Tables

-- **Layout tables** (such a tables that are used to give the effect of columns) are not considered best practice by the The World Wide Consortium, as they reduce accessibility across multiple different interfaces and devices.
+- **Layout tables** (tables that are used to give the effect of columns) are not considered best practice by the The World Wide Consortium, as they reduce accessibility across multiple different interfaces and devices.
 Layout tables can be difficult for screen readers to comprehend, therefore complicating accessibility.
 Although layout tables may seem easier to implement, the impact to accessibility and to overall site usage is considerable, and they should be avoided at all costs.

 - **Data tables** are still appropriate for presenting information in two dimensions.